-406. Norwest argues that Behre Dolbear also grossly "over-swelled/inflated" the non-ore containing waste material volume by nearly twice Glamis' own 18% estimate.
-842 Norwest asserts that, based on its experience, the original swell factors used by Glamis
+406. Norwest argues that Behre Dolbear also grossly "over-swelled/inflated" the non-ore containing waste material volume by nearly twice Glamis' own 18% estimate.842 Norwest asserts that, based on its experience, the original swell factors used by Glamis swelling as waste in stockpiles and pits).

-Respondent's Rejoinder, at 82-83, citing Norwest Supplemental Report (Mar.
+837 Respondent's Rejoinder, at 82-83, citing Norwest Supplemental Report (Mar.
 2007), Tbl.
 5, ¶¶ 40, 43-44 (explaining that material has the most swelling when it is in the excavation bucket, and the least swelling as waste in stockpiles and pits).